EduardoZepeda/coffee-bytes-hugo/content/posts/aprender-django-resena-django-by-example/index.en.md

 Read my other Django book reviews here:

-* My review of Two scoops of Django](/blog/the-best-django-book-two-scoops-of-django-review/), focused on best practices, if you have already done projects with Django.
+* [My review of Two scoops of Django](/blog/the-best-django-book-two-scoops-of-django-review/), focused on best practices, if you have already done projects with Django.
-* My review of Django for professionals](/blog/django-for-professionals-review/), starts from scratch but includes Docker as part of the development.
+* [My review of Django for professionals](/blog/django-for-professionals-review/), starts from scratch but includes Docker as part of the development.